owasp-modsecurity/ModSecurity-nginx/README.md

 The ModSecurity-nginx connector takes the form of an Nginx module.
 The module simply serves as a layer of communication between Nginx and ModSecurity.

-Notice that this project depends on libmodsecurity rather than ModSecurity (version 2.9 or less). libmodsecurity has not reached a stable release candidate, thus, use this project with caution.
+Notice that this project depends on libmodsecurity rather than ModSecurity (version 2.9 or less).

 ### What is the difference between this project and the old ModSecurity add-on for nginx?